tymyrddin/blue/source/docs/shadows/red-lantern/to-his-eminence.md

 Second, the scope of each exercise is implicit rather than declared.
 The Semaphore knows which districts are meant to be affected and for how long.
 Observers must infer this from artefacts alone.
 This is acceptable for experimentation, but it complicates the Department’s task of distinguishing between ordinary noise, recoverable incidents, and signals of deeper control‑plane concern.

-Third, the more subtle exercises — particularly those touching the Registry itself — are intentionally quiet.
+Third, the more subtle exercises, particularly those touching the Registry itself, are intentionally quiet.
 They do not produce spectacular outages.
 Instead, they manifest as legitimacy failures: routes that ought to be accepted are not, trust decisions that differ by district, authority that appears intact yet behaves inconsistently.
 From a defensive standpoint, this is the most concerning class of behaviour, precisely because it does not announce itself.

 The Department’s assessment is therefore not that the exercises are unreliable, but that **their lessons are easy to miss unless one already knows where to look**.